 - Yearly employees/volunteers will re-sign the Adult Behavior Expectations form - Employee/volunteer education and training will be offered yearly to help keep the library environment safe for children and empower caring adults to protect children.
-Includes: - All related policies and procedures that the library chooses. - Initially use local expert for child sexual abuse information program presenter. - Importance of preventing child sexual abuse. - Personal conduct. - Healthy development of youth. - Protective factors.
+Includes: - o All related policies and procedures that the library chooses. - Initially use local expert for child sexual abuse information program presenter. - o Importance of preventing child sexual abuse. - o Personal conduct. - o Healthy development of youth. - Protective factors.

-- Handling disclosures.
+- o Handling disclosures.

-- Immunity and support for reporters.
+- o Immunity and support for reporters.

-- The key message to be sent is that:
+- o The key message to be sent is that:

 - Child abuse is not tolerated,

 - Children are vigilantly protected,

 - Victims are listened to, heard, and shielded from further abuse, and

 - Offenders are identified and punished.